Apex95/apex95.github.io/_posts/2012-05-01-c-working-with-xml-documents.markdown

 XmlNode book_node = xmldoc.SelectSingleNode("/products/product[name='Book']"); //selects the node where name is 'Book'
 {% endhighlight %}

-If we need to know the price of the product selected before, we create a **string** in where be stored the information:
+If we need to know the price of the product selected before:

 {% highlight csharp linenos %}
 string book_price = book_node["price"].InnerText;